-WEEK DATE EEK DATE TOPICS, READINGS, ASSIGNMENTS, DEADLINE TOPICS, READINGS, ASSIGNMENTS, DEADLINES 1 T 8/21 Welcome!
-Introduction, syllabus/Canvas, and getting to know each other 1 Th 8/23 Due: Discussion Board 1 Read: "What is 'Academic' Writing?"
-"Writing is a Knowledge-Making Activity" In class: Why do we write and what is academic writing?
-In-class diagnostic essay-Writing about writing 2 Т 8/28 Due: Discussion Board 2 Read: Can I Use I (pp. 1-32) "Habits of Mind" In class: Project 1 Assigned Meaningful inquiry Mapping communities and stakeholders 2 Th 8/30 Due: Discussion Board 3 Read: "Wikipedia is good for you?!"
-Watch: Scientific Studies with John Oliver (link on Canvas) In class: Starting your research-Wikipedia/Google vs. academic databases 3 Т 9/4 Due: Discussion Board 4 Read: "Thinking Rhetorically" "Choosing a College Major" "The Brain in Love" In class: Thinking rhetorically-on listening and paying attention Group presentations-how do these writers show they're paying attention?
-3 Th 9/6 Due: Project 1 progress check (on Canvas) Read: "Rhetorical Situations" In class: Context, purpose, audience
+WEEK D ATE TOPICS, READINGS, ASSIGNMENTS, DEADLINES 1 Th 1/24 Welcome!
+Introduction, syllabus/Canvas, and getting to know each other 2 Т 1/29 Due: Discussion Board 1 Read: "Context is Critical" Two chapters from Can I Use I (available as a PDF file on Canvas for these chapters only) In class: Project 1 Assigned Mapping communities and stakeholders 2 Th 1/31 Due: Discussion Board 2 Read: Can I Use I (pp. 1-32; skip the two chapters you read previously) "Habits of Mind" In-class essay 3 T 2/4 Due: Discussion Board 3 Read: "Wikipedia is good for you?!"
+"Wikipedia is not a reliable source" Watch: Scientific Studies with John Oliver (link on Canvas) In class: Research guidelines and requirements 3 Th 2/7 Due: Project 1 progress check (On Canvas) Read: TBD (On Canvas) In class: Context, purpose, audience 4 Т 2/11 Read: Can I Use I (pp. 46-72) Articles posted on Canvas In class: Thesis and essay structures Group project on assigned readings